Global Director of Vaccine Development

 Dr. Ross joined Cleveland Clinic from the University of Georgia where he was the Georgia Research Alliance Eminent Scholar of Infectious Diseases and director of the Center for Vaccines and Immunology.
 Prior to that, he was director of Vaccines and Viral Immunity at the Vaccine and Gene Therapy Institute of Florida.

 Dr. Ross has published more than 230 peer-reviewed papers and book chapters on infectious disease and vaccine development.
 He participates in several vaccine working groups, including at the NIH, the U.S. Centers for Disease Control and Prevention and the World Health Organization.
 He is an editorial board member of Vaccine.
-He is the President of the International Society for Vaccines.
+He was the President of the International Society for Vaccines (2020-2021).

 Dr. Ross completed his undergraduate and graduate studies in zoology and microbiology at the University of Arkansas.
 He received his doctorate from Vanderbilt University and was awarded the inaugural Sidney P. Colowick Award in Outstanding Graduate Research.
 Dr. Ross performed post-doctoral fellowships at Duke University and at Emory University.